grafana/grafana/docs/sources/enterprise/saml.md

 To configure SAML integration with Okta, create integration inside the Okta org first.

 1. Log in to the [Okta portal](https://login.okta.com/).
-1. Go to the Admin Console in your Okta org by clicking **Admin** in the upper-right corner.
-If you are in the Developer Console, click **Developer Console** in the upper-left corner and then click **Classic UI** to switch over to the Admin Console.
+1. Go to the Admin Console in your Okta organization by clicking **Admin** in the upper-right corner.
+If you are in the Developer Console, then click **Developer Console** in the upper-left corner and then click **Classic UI** to switch over to the Admin Console.
 1. In the Admin Console, go to **Applications** > **Applications**.
 1. Click **Add Application**.
 1. Click **Create New App** to start the Application Integration Wizard.
 1. Choose **Web** as a platform.
 1. Select **SAML 2.0** in the Sign on method section.
 1. Click **Create**.
-1. On the **General Settings** tab, enter a name for your Grafana integration and optionally upload a logo.
+1. On the **General Settings** tab, enter a name for your Grafana integration.
+You can also upload a logo.
 1. On the **Configure SAML** tab, enter the SAML information related to your Grafana instance:
     - In the **Single sign on URL** field, use the `/saml/acs` endpoint URL of your Grafana instance, for example, `https://grafana.example.com/saml/acs`.
     - In the **Audience URI (SP Entity ID)** field, use the `/saml/metadata` endpoint URL, for example, `https://grafana.example.com/saml/metadata`.